AspenRidge Recovery Staff

 Dr. Shuman, M.D.

 Dr. Shuman is a licensed psychiatrist and addictionologist in the state of Colorado.
 Dr. Shuman provides psychiatric care with psychotherapy and when indicated pharmacotherapy for bipolar disorder, depression, anxiety disorders, attention deficit hyperactivity disorder, addiction treatment and related concerns in the greater Denver area.
+This year Dr. Shuman is the president elect for the Colorado Society for Addiction Medicine.
 We are humbled by his extraordinary professional contributions here at AspenRidge.

 Jordan Brown, NP

 Jordan is a compassionate and knowledgable, service-driven primary care provider with a diverse clinical background in medical, emergency and women's health settings.
 Jordan is also bilingual in English and Spanish.
 Jordan began her education at CU boulder where she obtained bachelor degrees in nursing and English.
 She then received her masters in Family Practice Nursing from CU Denver before getting her PhD in nursing from the University of Alabama.
 Jordan presently holds a multi-state license in nursing and a Colorado State Nurse Practitioner license as well.

 Cortland has held many positions in the treatment field from house manager to clinician to administrator.
 His academic background is in both education and social work, which allows him to bring a unique set of skills to this position.
 He currently holds a Masters Degree in Social Work from Case Western Reserve University.
 Cortland uses his own addiction recovery coupled with his educational and professional experience to help clients succeed.
 Similarly Cortland uses this skill-set to create lasting connections with local agencies, ensuring that clients receive a high level of continuity in their care over the course of their treatment.